 At the bottom of the Falls Road, there’s another wall – an International Peace Wall.
 This series of murals speaks to conflicts in other parts of the world and at home, too.
 It was here, that just last month, a newly painted mural depicting Gerry Adams as a ‘peacemaker, a leader, and a visionary’ was paint bombed and subsequently replaced by one ‘supporting a campaign for an independent review into the killing of 11 civilians by the Parachute Regiment in the Ballymurphy area of west Belfast in 1971’.

-It’s said that at one stage in Belfast there were more Israeli and Palestinian flags flying than there were Union Jacks and Tricolors (read nothing into the parallel order here as I’m undecided as to which side would support which, but given the welcome I received in Palestine, I’d harbor a guess at it being right).
+It’s said that at one stage in Belfast there were more Israeli and Palestinian flags flying than there were Union Jacks and Tricolours (read nothing into the parallel order here as I’m undecided as to which side would support which, but given the welcome I received in Palestine, I’d harbour a guess at it being right).
 It seems that divides across the world gravitate towards each other in some sort of global solidarity.

 The more I saw, the more I wondered whether people living locally actually see these walls any more?
 Or is their attention focused on them by the band of black cabs that pull up alongside disgorging camera-toting tourists eager to digitalise what for many might well be seen as a type of romanticised violence.
 As one of the aforementioned CTTs, I opted to stay in the cab and listen to what my cabbie had to say (more on that later).